mojimould/mould_moji/README.md

 # The documents about mould
 - **Mould Analytical Calculation Note**
-    - This document primarily discusses the analytical position calculations of the mould and the conventions used when creating programs.
+    - This document primarily discusses the analytical calculations of the mould and the conventions used when creating programs.

 - **Mould hyper-CAD_template**
     - These are template files for drawing mould in hyper-CAD.